 It is suspected that one source of infection may be the consumption of fish from the bay where city sewage is released.

 Advice for Travellers

-Cholera risk outwith the outbreak area is negligible for travellers.
-Travellers to outbreak areas should discuss their risk with a healthcare professional who can advise on the possible use of the vaccine.
-Travellers to outbreak areas who will be mixing closely with the local population, and cannot ensure safe drinking water, can be immunised against cholera.
+Travellers to outbreak areas who will be mixing closely with the local population and cannot ensure safe drinking water can be immunised against cholera.